If there are two people in the world to blame for my obsession with horror, it’s my dad and “The Horror Master” himself: John Carpenter.

 That finally happened in July of 2022, when a buddy of mine took me to Jesse James Comics – a local comic book shop with a large collection of pinball machines and arcade games.
 All it took was hearing that iconic John Carpenter score when I hit the start button, and I was pulled right in!

-As soon as I got home, I started thinking about which games in my collection I was going to need to sell in order to raise the funds and create the necessary space in my game room.
+As soon as I got home, I started thinking about which video arcade games in my collection I would need to sell in order to raise the funds and create the necessary space in my game room.
 That wound up being Q*bert, Tron, Galaga, and Joust.
 I connected with a local collector on Pinside who was looking to sell his Halloween, and after checking it out, made arrangements to pick it up the following week.

-I recently had the pleasure of meeting John Carpenter, and was planning to get the translite signed, but to my surprise, this game doesn’t actually have a translite: it’s a full-blown solid backglass, with the artwork screened directly to the glass.
-Awesome!
-Needless to say, it wasn’t going to fit in my checked bag, so I wasn’t able to get it signed (though Carpenter signed a bunch of other stuff for me).
-Here’s a photo of me and my podcast cohost with him, standing in front of the original car from the 1978 film.
+Right around that same time, I had the pleasure of meeting John Carpenter at Steel City Con in Monroeville, PA.
+I was planning to get the translite signed, but to my surprise, this game doesn’t actually have a translite: it’s a full-blown backglass, with the artwork screened directly to the glass!
+It was too big to fit in my checked bag, so I wasn’t able to get it signed… not yet.
+More on that later!

 Collector’s Edition #333 now currently resides upstairs in my Room 237 game room.
 I installed a Vimtoman Myers House mod, which sits in the back of the machine and adds some great atmosphere while you play.
 I also added a TinyCircuits TinyTV to the upper playfield, which plays clips from The Thing from Another World – the movie on TV in the Carpenter film, and John_C’s Sanitarium Getaway Car.